-Torres, 27, pleaded guilty Thursday to first-degree murder and two counts of aggravated assault.
+Jose Alonso Torres, 27, pleaded guilty this morning to first-degree murder and two counts of aggravated assault.
 He was charged with an enhancement for committing a crime in the presence of children.
-His daughter was in the back seat.

-He admitted to shooting and killing Salinas, 24, while she sat in a Chevrolet Tahoe at a mobile home park April 3 at North Bloomington Road and Fullerton Avenue in Lowell.
+He admitted to shooting and killing Norma Salinas, 24, while she sat in a Chevrolet Tahoe at a mobile home park on April 3, 2018 at North Bloomington Road and Fullerton Avenue in Lowell.

-Torres and Salinas had been in a relationship for five years, but family members told police Salinas had been trying to end it, according to a probable cause affidavit.
+Torres and Salinas had been in a relationship for five years, but family members told police Salinas had been trying to end it, according to the probable cause affidavit.

 Torres was trying to get in the Tahoe, but the doors were locked, according to the affidavit.
 Ivan Salinas, Norma Salinas' brother, told police he stepped in and told Torres to leave his sister alone.